knziiy/LocalReminder/Readme.md

 Entering "Task Title 10:30" will set it to "2023/03/20 10:30".

+And when the set time for a task arrives, a desktop notification will be sent.

 I wanted to bring back the behavior of Apple's past reminders.

 ## Screen Image